-The free space path calculator provides the attenuation or loss of a signal as it propagates through free space.
+The FSPL calculator provides the attenuation or loss of a signal as it propagates through free space.
+In this post we have also provided an example of how to use the calculator.

 To calculate the FSPL, enter the following: